SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Gravity solver

 Our test setup is a snapshot from a cosmological simulation of the \eagle \citep{Schaye2015} suite.
 We take the $z=0.1$ snapshot from their $(25~{\rm Mpc})^3$ volume.
 This setup comprises $2\times376^3 \approx10^7$ particles with a very high degree of clustering and is hence directly relevant to all galaxy formation applications of the code.
 The combination of haloes and voids present in the test allows us to test \swift's accuracy in a variety of regimes.
 We randomly select $1$ percent of the particles for which the exact forces are computed using a direct summation algorithm.
 An \cite{Ewald1921} correction is applied to take into account the periodicity of the volume.
 We then run \swift and compute the forces via the FMM-PM code described above.
 We finally compute the relative force error for our sample of particles and evaluate the \nth{99} percentile ($f_{99}$) of the error distribution.
 We chose to show the \nth{99} percentile error over lower ones as it provides better guidance for users for their accuracy requirements by taking into account outliers.
 We show this error percentile as a function of the opening angle parameters in Fig.~\ref{fig:gravity:validation_np} for the case where periodic boundary conditions have been switched off.
 In this test, only the FMM part of the code is thus exercised.
-The left panel corresponds to the case of a purely geometric MAC (eq. ~\ref{eq:fmm:angle}) and the right panel to the case of the adaptive MAC (eq. ~\ref{eq:fmm:mac}).
+The left panel corresponds to the case of a purely geometric MAC (eq.~\ref{eq:fmm:angle}) and the right panel to the case of the adaptive MAC (eq.~\ref{eq:fmm:mac}).
 On both panels, we show different orders of the method using different line colours.
 The dotted line is used to indicate the $1\%$-error level.
 We find that, as expected, the forces converge towards the correct, direct-summation-based, solution when the accuracy parameters are tightened.
+Similarly, when using the geometric MAC the relationship between $f_{99}$ and $\theta_{\rm cr}$ is found to be a power law whose slope steepens for higher values of $p$ as predicted by theoretical arguments \citep[e.g.][]{Dehnen2014, Springel2021}.
+These expectations are displayed on the figure using thin dash-dotted lines.
+In the geometric case, the expected behaviour is recovered.
+The deviation from a power law at $\theta_{\rm cr}<0.3$ for $p=5$ is taking place in the regime where the results start to be affected by single precision floating-point truncation.
+We have verified that when switching to double precision the power-law behaviour continues for smaller values of $\theta_{\rm cr}$, demonstrating that our implementation of the FMM algorithm matches theoretical expectations.
+In practice, this truncation error takes place much below the regime used in production runs.
+In the adaptive MAC case, the theoretical expectation is for the scheme to converge as $f_{99} \propto \epsilon_{\rm FMM}$ for all orders $p$.
+This is shown as a thin black dash-dotted line on the figure.
+The current \swift implementation converges at a rate below these theoretical predictions.
 Our recommended default value for the adaptive MAC parameter is shown as a green arrow on the right panel.
 Using our default setup where we construct multipoles to fourth order, $99$ percent of the particles have a relative error of less than $5\times10^{-3}$ for their force calculation.
 For comparison with the often used in the literature \nth{90} percentile of the error \citep[e.g.][]{Springel2021}, we additionally show it using a dashed line on the right panel for our default \nth{4}-order FMM setup.